GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ## 6                               3,4
 ```

-Let's have a closer look on the structure before we go on.
+Let's have a closer look at the structure before we go on.

 ```r
 str(lu)